 Q: What are the program codes for the GMAT, GRE, and language exams (TOEFL/IELTS/PTE Academic)?

 A: Our GMAT program code is D40-HL-72.
 Our GRE program code is 5046.
 And our program code for any of the language exams is 5816.

 Q: Does UNC Kenan-Flagler accept the GRE score in place of the GMAT?

-Q: I sent my GMAT/TOEFL score last year.
+Q: I sent my test score to UNC Kenan-Flagler last year.
 Do you still have my scores?

-A: UNC Kenan-Flagler keeps a GMAT or TOEFL score for two years after the date on which it was sent.
+A: UNC Kenan-Flagler will keep your scores for two years from the date it was sent.
 If your score was sent last year, and has not expired, you do not need to re-submit it this year.
-GMAT and GRE scores expire after five years.
+GMAT and GRE scores are valid for five years.

 Q: I submitted my application before I took the GMAT.
-I scored lower than I thought and now I want to retake the GMAT.
-How can I make sure that you will only consider my application when I get my new scores?
+Unfortunately, I scored lower than I’d hoped, and I’d like to retake it.
+Can I make sure that you won’t consider my application until after I send you my new scores?

 Q: Is an interview required?